sadhasivammukesh/Deep-learning-projects/README.md

 # Deep-learning-projects
 📌 Project Overview

 This project implements real-time object detection using YOLOv3 on a Raspberry Pi 4, optimized with the OpenVINO Toolkit for faster inference.
-The system efficiently detects objects in real time while ensuring performance improvements on edge devices like Raspberry Pi.
+The system efficiently detects objects in real time while ensuring performance improvements on edge devices like Raspberry Pi and you can see the accuracy in below link https://youtu.be/_kIqQmBJfj0

 🚀 Features